-Practice collaboratively with multidisciplinary teams, health professionals, and in partnership with clients to develop mutually agreeable diabetes care plans.
+Apply the principles of collaborative, interdisciplinary practice and for working in partnership with health professionals and clients to develop mutually agreeable diabetes care plans.

 Advocate for equitable access for all people affected by diabetes to best practice diabetes education and care services in a cultural diverse and global context.